 These rare mammals have returned to their natural habitat after more than 100 years

 Pine martens have returned to a wild lands area of south-west England after an absence of more than a century.
-Fifteen of the tree-climbing mammals – eight adult females and seven adult males – have been released at secret locations in Dartmoor this fall.
+Fifteen of the tree-climbing – eight adult females and seven adult males – have been released at secret locations in Dartmoor this fall.

-It’s the first phase in a conservation initiative that aims to establish a resident population of the cat-sized members of the weasel family in Dartmoor National Park, which is popular with hikers and campers.
+It’s the first phase in a conservation initiative that aims to establish a resident population of the cat-sized members of the family in Dartmoor National Park, which is popular with hikers and campers.

 Pine martens are rare in the UK and were thought to be extinct in south-west England.
 Their habitats were hit by reduced woodland areas and they were historically the target of hunting and trapping.